-"This is an unbelievably realistic simulation of the difficulties facing a pilot in instrument flying.
+"Flight tested by an air traffic controller, two skilled pilots and an elementary school class.
+Highly recommended by all."
+Midnite Gazette ing.
 I'm a 747 pilot and I think that this simulation could do a lot to improve the reactions and instrument scan habits of even very experienced pilots."
 747 pilot